xapax/security/port_forwarding_and_tunneling.md

 ## SSH Tunneling - Port forwarding on SSH

-SSH Tunneling is not only useful for hackers and pentesters.
-It is also useful for anyone that wants to encrypt traffic that goes over unencrypted protocols.
-For example VNC, IMAP or IRC.
-But for us it might be useful if a network has a firewall that filters outgoing traffic.
+**Use cases**
+- You want to encrypt traffic that uses unencrypted protocols.
+Like VNC, IMAP, IRC.
+- You are on a public network and want to encrypt all your http traffic.
+- You want to bypass firewall rules.

 ### Local port forwarding

-So with local port forwarding we are just forwarding our traffic from a local port to somewhere.
-For example.
-Lets say that you have facebook.com blocked by your company.
-So in order to bypass this firewall we can forward all the traffic from a local port to our destination.
+Now facebook will be available on address localhost:8080.

 ```
-ssh -L 8081:www.facebook.com:80 localhost
+ssh -L 8080:www.facebook.com:80 localhost
 ```